 Pediatric Sleep Disorders Treatment Center Q&A

 Pediatric sleep disorders are conditions that can manifest in infants, children, and adolescents and are characterized by difficulty falling asleep, staying asleep, and possible sleep deprivation.
 If your child is suffering from sleep disorders, come to Koala® Centers For Sleep & TMJ Disorders and talk to our providers.
 For more information, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 Sleep disorders can have serious physical and mental health effects that can interfere with a child’s development.
-It is essential for parents to be aware of the signs and symptoms of pediatric sleep disorders in order to recognize and address any issues as early as possible.
+It is essential for parents to be aware of the signs and symptoms of pediatric sleep disorders to recognize and address any issues as early as possible.
 In recent years, research has increased our understanding of the causes and treatments for pediatric sleep disorders, which is a positive step forward for affected children and their families.

 Sleep disorders in children are a growing concern among parents and medical professionals alike.
 While adults can suffer from many of the same sleep issues as children, such as insomnia and sleep apnea, children are more prone to different issues, such as night terrors and parasomnias.
 One of the most common sleep disorders among children is primary insomnia, which is difficulty in initiating or maintaining sleep.
 Other common issues include bruxism, snoring, and sleep apnea.
 Bedwetting, or nocturnal enuresis, is another sleep problem common in childhood.

 Disordered sleeping in children is often made evident by the following signs: